garcon/pradlenka_com/_pages/en/index.md

 ---
 layout: home
 logotype: "/uploads/2019/08/19/Pradlenka-logo.png"
-title: Pradlenka – restaurant & bar
+title: Pradlenka – Restaurant & Bar
 daily_menu_select: _daily_menus/cs/2019-08-19.yml
 laundry_toggle: true
-heading: Veřejná prádelna
+heading: Laundromat
-description: Restauraci Pradlenka můžete znát pod dřívějším názvem Wash Café.
-Když se vrátíme k historii prostor, ve kterých se Pradlenka nachází,  skutečně zde dříve prádelna byla.
-I dnes tu vedle baru a restaurace  se skvělým jídlem a pitím najdete veřejnou prádelnu.
+description: The Pradlenka restaurant is also known under its former name Wash Café.
+  Looking back into history, in the place where Pradlenka is located, you will find a real laundry.
+Even today, next to the bar and restaurant  with great food and drinks, we run a public laundry here.
 hero_image:
 - "/uploads/2019/08/19/pradlenka-tap.jpg"
 - "/uploads/2019/08/19/pradlenka-lokal.jpg"